eqsdxr/web-api-example/README.md

-The project was made for learning purposes.
+This project was build for learning purposes.
+I learned - so can you.

 I expect you to troubleshoot everything yourself when starting this project.
 Here's a brief explanation of tasks you may need to do: